-This project was performed in order to identify any cultural resources that might be present within the proposed well pad site and access roads locations.
+This project was performed in order to identify any cultural resources that might be present within the proposed locations of the well pad sites and access roads.
 Suemaur Exploration & Production, LLC (client) is the sponsor, and the client wanted to make sure that no significant cultural resources will be affected by the proposed construction.
 DESCO was retained by the client to perform an environmental assessment, and BVRA subcontracted with DESCO to conduct the current archaeological survey.
 William E. Moore was the Principal Investigator, and Phillip C. Bishop performed the field survey.
 The project was carried out on February 5, 2010 and involved eight person hours.